News

 Manly is a two-time world champion on the track, taking double honours at the 2019 UCI Track World Championships in the team pursuit and points race.

-She too will compete at the 2022 Birmingham Commonwealth Games following in the road race following Le Tour Femmes.
+She too will compete at the 2022 Birmingham Commonwealth Games in the road race following Le Tour Femmes.

 Main picture: The Women's Tour